Now You See Inside

-Now You See Inside is the debut album by American rock band SR-71, with "Right Now" being its lone radio hit single.
+Now You See Inside is the debut studio album by American rock band SR-71.
+It was released on June 20, 2000, with "Right Now" being its lone radio hit single.
 The title comes from a line in the bridge of "What a Mess".
 In December 2000, SR-71 toured the US east coast with American Hi-Fi.

 Music

-"Now You See Inside" has been described as pop rock, power pop, and pop punk.
+Now You See Inside has been described as pop-punk, pop rock, power pop and post-grunge with elements of indie rock.